oregon coast

 Lookout Creek Old Growth Trail (H.J.
 Andrews Experimental Forest)

-A pocket of old-growth forest north of Highway 126 near McKenzie Bridge, has been the site of a decades-long research project by the US Forest Service to learn about the ecological interactions within forests, rivers, and watersheds.
-The entire site is approximately 15,800 acres large and most is left trail-less to allow scientists the opportunity to study undisturbed.
+A pocket of old-growth forest north of Highway 126 near McKenzie Bridge has been the site of a decades-long research project conducted by the US Forest Service to learn about the ecological interactions within forests, rivers, and watersheds.
+The entire site is approximately 15,800 acres in size, and most of it is left without trails to allow scientists to study the area undisturbed.
 However, there is one trail that bisects the forest.
-This Lookout Creek Old Growth Trail initially crosses a creek and climbs high above for sweeping views.
+The Lookout Creek Old Growth Trail initially crosses a creek and climbs high above for sweeping views.

 Lookout Creek Old Growth Trail - IMG_2713.jpeg